Why Ansible Suits Us Better Than Chef

 Ansible fanboy, 100% official.

-Okay, so there was a bonus one in the for the creative tech types.
-Please, please do give Ansible a try when you have an hour to spare - it can be tested with Vagrant for speed and I promise you won't be dissappointed.
+Okay, so there was a bonus for the creative tech types.
+Please give Ansible a try when you have an hour to spare - it can be tested with Vagrant for speed, and I promise you won't be disappointed.